Reed Smoot: United States Senate

-After becoming an apostle in 1900, Smoot received the approval of LDS Church president Joseph F. Smith to run for office in 1902.
-He had joined the Republican Party.
+Smoot joined the Republican Party and took part in several campaigns beginning in the late 1880s.
+In February 1892, he was the unsuccessful Republican nominee for mayor of Provo.
+Beginning in 1892, he was a delegate to several Utah County Republican conventions.
+He began serving as a member of the state Republican executive committee in the mid-1890s.

-Smoot was elected by the Utah legislature to the United States Senate (58th Congress) on January 20, 1903, as a Republican Senator, representing the state.
-Smoot was introduced to the United States Senate by Utah's senior U.S. Senator, Republican Thomas Kearns, a Catholic who had been elected in 1901 over Smoot.
-Two years later Smoot ran again and was elected to the Senate.
+After becoming an apostle in 1900, Smoot received the approval of LDS Church president Joseph F. Smith to run for office.
+In 1901, he ran for the U.S. Senate, and was defeated in the state legislative election by Thomas Kearns.
+Smoot was elected by the Utah legislature to the United States Senate in the 58th Congress on January 20, 1903.
+When he took his oath of office, Kearns provided his formal introduction to the senate.

 Controversy over religious affiliation

 Smoot's election sparked a bitter four-year battle in the Senate on whether Smoot was eligible and should be allowed to serve.
 Many Americans were suspicious of the LDS Church because of its earlier polygamous practices.
-In addition, some senators thought Smoot's position as a Mormon apostle would disqualify him from representing all his constituents.
+In addition, some senators thought Smoot's position as an apostle would disqualify him from representing all his constituents.
 Many were convinced that his association with the church disqualified him from serving in the United States Senate.
-Only a few years earlier, another prominent Utah Mormon, B. H. Roberts, had been elected to the House of Representatives.
+Only a few years earlier, another prominent Utah Latter-day Saint, B. H. Roberts, had been elected to the House of Representatives.
 He was denied his seat on the basis that he practiced plural marriage (polygamy), which was illegal in Utah as well as all other states of the Union.

 The LDS Church had officially renounced future plural marriages in an 1890 Manifesto, before Utah was admitted as a state.
 However, the Salt Lake Tribune reported that church leaders continued to approve secretly of new, post-Manifesto plural marriages.
 Because of the controversy, the Senate began an investigation into Smoot's eligibility.
 The Smoot Hearings began on January 16, 1904.
 The hearings included exhaustive questioning into the continuation of plural marriage within the state of Utah and the LDS Church, and questions on church teachings, doctrines, and history.
 Although Smoot was not a polygamist, the charge by those opposed to his election to the Senate was that he could not swear to uphold the United States Constitution while serving in the highest echelons of an organization that sanctioned law breaking.

 Some opponents claimed that temple-attending Latter-day Saints took an "oath of vengeance" against the United States for past grievances.
 As a leader of the LDS Church, Smoot was accused of taking this oath, which he denied.
-Although the majority of the investigative committee recommended that Smoot be removed from office, on February 20, 1907, the two-thirds majority required to expel Smoot failed and he was allowed to keep his seat.
+Although the majority of the investigative committee recommended that Smoot be removed from office, on February 20, 1907, the two-thirds majority required to expel Smoot failed, and he was allowed to keep his seat.